Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/02-super_sampling_rate_fir/SingleKernel/README.md

 ![missing image](../Images/TimelineSingleKernel.jpg)

-Vitis Analyzer allows you to analyze latency and thoughput of the design.
+Vitis Analyzer allows you to analyze latency and throughput of the design.
 Click the **Latency** tab on the lower panel.
 Right-click on the input port and choose **Plot Continuous Latency**.
-By default, the number of interval is specified as the **No of Intervals** defined on the duration of the simulation.
-By default this is the number of iteration.
+By default, the number of intervals is specified as the **No of Intervals** defined on the duration of the simulation.
+By default this is the number of iterations.
 Click **OK** and the following plot is displayed:

 ![missing image](../Images/ContinuousLatency.png)